 Overall Aims

-The Science faculty at Queensbury is a progressive department with a focus on active student learning; in which staff have high expectations of themselves, each other and our students.
-We believe that student’s lives can be enriched by a knowledge and understanding of science.
+The Science faculty at Queensbury is a progressive department with a focus on deepening knowledge and skills through a variety of pedagogical approaches, such as active student learning; in which staff have high expectations of themselves, each other and our students through support and enabling challenge.
+We believe that student’s lives can be enriched through science, empowering them to unleash their limitless potential, whereby they contribute positively in the wider community.
 Through science, pupils understand how major scientific ideas contribute to technological change – impacting on industry, business and medicine and improving quality of life.

 KS3Intent